 - Mix well with 2 spatulas, one in each hand (like the image #6 above).
 Stir fry like this for 2 more minutes or until chicken is fully cooked.

-How do you know when chicken strips are cooked?
+How do you know when chicken is cooked?

 It's pretty hard to check the colour of chicken juices when they're in small strips.
 What I do is check by ripping a larger piece of a chicken strip apart and if the flesh is white and not transparent/pink, then it's good to go!